 Want to know when the next chapter is available?
 Sign up below to be among the first to receive each chapter.

-Once upon a time, a manager never made a mistake, and the employees saw this and they never made a mistake either.
-And the company was perfect and all in the land were happy. 👸🤴
+Once upon a time, a manager never made a mistake, and the employees saw this, and they never made a mistake either.
+The company was perfect, and all in the land were happy. 👸🤴

 Unfortunately, this isn’t anyone’s reality.

 And yet, in so many organizations, admitting mistakes feels next to impossible.
 Managers act like they know how to do everything, so employees act like their work is perfect, too.

 Part of creating a psychologically safe environment is remaining transparent, and that includes remaining open about events that went wrong.
 In Chapter Four, I talked about how Oops Walls create a space where your team can share mistakes and the lessons learned from them.

 You may also consider a “Today I Learned” channel or board to share lessons and concepts that team members learn each day.

 At Retrium, we have a Slack channel called #imadeamistake, in which people freely and openly share the mistakes they made at work, and others join in supportive laughter and commentary.
 This includes me, the CEO!

 Another alternative is to create an information center on common mistakes and how to fix them.
 This is helpful if you notice that specific mechanical or user experience issues outside of your control consistently occur.

 Accidents and mistakes happen; it is how we learn and get better, and it’s part of being human.
 It is essential for your team to show greater acceptance for a wide range of emotions and to acknowledge and validate those feelings continuously.
 Creating spaces that encourage openness around mistakes can help teams establish a culture of psychological safety.

 Is there such a thing as a dumb question?
 Possibly! 😬